A Valuable Investment

 The investment in a CVCA education prepares students academically, spiritually, and socially for life beyond high school:

-- 98% of 2018 CVCA graduates were accepted to and attend a four-year college or university.
+- Nearly 100% of the class of 2019 were accepted to and attend a four-year college or university.

 - 99% of students who participate in CVCA’s Schools of Distinction enter college with a declared major.

 To assist families who otherwise would be unable to afford full tuition payments, CVCA offers a variety of programs to help bridge the financial gap.
-Approximately 40% of CVCA students receive some form of assistance.
-For the 2018-2019 school year, nearly $1.3 million in tuition assistance and scholarships was awarded to students.
+Approximately 40% of CVCA students receive some form of tuition assistance which can cover up to 65% of tuition cost.
+For the 2019-2020 school year, nearly $1.3 million in tuition assistance and scholarships was awarded to students.

 With a newly restructured tuition scale, we’ve created an entry point that allows more families to consider a CVCA education.
 More Information>>